zitouni/oai-cn5g-fed/charts/oai-5g-core/oai-5g-advance/README.md

 5. OAI-AUSF
 6. OAI-UDM
 7. OAI-NSSF
-8. OAI-SPGWU-TINY
+8. OAI-UPF
 9. MYSQL (Subscriber database)

-Infra structure related information is present in `values.yaml` and core network configuration is in `config.yaml`.
+**Disclaimer**: Starting version 2.0.0 of OAI 5G Core network functions their configuration will be in `config.yaml` and `nssf_slice_config.yaml`.
+All infrastructure related information including image definition will be in `values.yaml`.

 If the gNB is in a different cluster or different subnet than pod subnet.
 Then you need to make sure AMF and SPGWU/UPF is reachable from the gNB host machine.
 You can use AMF and SPGWU/UPF multus interface.
 In SPGWU/UPF `n3Interface` should be able to reach gNB host machine/pod/container.